 Class and subject teachers, supported by the senior leadership team, should make regular assessments of progress for all students.
 Where students are falling behind or making inadequate progress given their age and starting point, they will be given extra support.
-Students on the SEND register who are identified as not making better than expected progress will receive intervention and/or support in this subject.
+Students on the SEND register who are identified as not making better than expected progress for a graduated response approach will be followed and different waves of intervention implemented.